phureewat29/fastmail/README.md

 ## Project Structure

 __Note:__ Most of the source code inside this project are written by myself.
-But have well code structure, I think :-) which you will understand by just navigate and read the function names and comments.
+But have well code structure, I think :-) which you will understand by just navigate through functions and code comments.
 These below is list of important files in this application.

 | Name                               | Description                                                  |
 | ---------------------------------- | ------------------------------------------------------------ |